tmnestor/.dotfiles/README.md

 ## Restore Instructions

 1. `xcode-select --install` (Command Line Tools are required for Git and Homebrew)
-2. `git clone https://github.com/eieioxyz/dotfiles_macos.git ~/.dotfiles`.
-We'll start with `https` but switch to `ssh` after everything is installed.
+2. `git clone https://github.com/tmnestor/.dotfiles.git ~/.dotfiles`.
+Start with `https` but switch to `ssh` after everything is installed.
 3. `cd ~/.dotfiles`
 4. If necessary, `git checkout <another_branch>`.
 5. Do one last Software Audit by editing [Brewfile](Brewfile) directly.